Games are all about taking a step of action and putting your ideas to the test.

-These aren’t just games.
-These are traditional pencil and paper games and activities that teach important concepts in a fun and memorable way, while also reinforcing basic subjects like the three Rs (reading, writing and arithmetic).
-Plus, students get to exercise their brains and learn new skills that will actually help them turn their dreams into reality.
-Not to mention, our education materials are also intended to distract kids from this digitally saturated world.
+These are traditional pencil and paper games and activities that teach important concepts in a fun and memorable way.
+Each game highlights a mini-step in our process of learning how to dream and turning those dreams into reality.
+Our games also reinforce basic subjects like the three Rs (reading, writing and arithmetic) and are intended to keep kids grounded in this digitally-saturated world.

-Authors’ Note: All of the games below are fun and educational, but they are taken out of the context of our unique and evidence-based dream formula.
+Authors’ Note: All of the games below are fun and educational, but they are taken out of the context of our unique and evidence-based, how-to-dream process.
 So, get your feet on the ground and get off to a good start by learning the step-by-step process with “Dream it!
 A Playbook To Spark Your Imagination.”
 Then come back for more games to begin exploring how to map and play your dream.

 Our first FREE game is here!

 Try to find all the hidden surprises in Dream It!

 Our first game is a companion game for our new book “Dream It!”
 The Easter Egg Hunt.
 In this case, “Easter egg” means a hidden surprise.
 If you saw the movie Ready Player One, you learned that the first hidden surprise was a message in the 1979 video game “Adventure” by Atari.
 The term was coined “Easter egg” to encourage players to hunt for all the surprises just like the real holiday game.
 It became so popular that Easter eggs are now part of almost every game, movie and television show, and — of course — our book.